Oh the Drama - Doug at the Movies

 In Search of Fellini (2017) It’s 1993, and 20 year old movie fan Lucy has led a sheltered life (thanks to her doting mom).
 But when she goes to the city and stumbles into a Fellini film festival, she’s smitten.
 She’ll travel to Rome to meet the filmmaker himself, fall for a boy, lose her way in a sea of colorful, nonsensical people and—oh I get it.
 This love story is more for Fellini than the rest of us, I found it to be little more than a gauzy snooze.
 My grade: C

-The Keeping Hours (2017) 7 years after the death of his 5 year old son Jacob (and subsequent divorce), Mark returns to their former home to clean out the attic and put the house up for sale.
+The Keeping Hours (2017) 7 years after the death of his 5 year old son Jacob (and subsequent divorce), Mark returns to clean out the attic and put the house up for sale.
 What does he find?
-5 year old Jacob.
-(For a ghost, he’s pretty solid.)
-Mark convinces his ex-wife to see for herself, and in a sad, strange way they become a family again.
+His son Jacob's ghost.
+Mark convinces his ex to see for herself, and in a sad, strange way they become a family again.
 So why is Jacob there?
 For sappy, hanky reasons.
-Wow, I didn’t know they still made movies this corny.
+Wow, this movie is corny as they come.
+Not awful, but still gaggy.
 My grade: C

 3 Generations (2017) If she likes girls, why can’t she be a normal lesbian like her grandma?
 As Naomi Watts grapples with an angry, emotional 16 year old trapped in a girl’s body, a gay mother (Susan Sarandon) who doesn’t get it & an absentee ex who refuses to sign sex-change papers for a child he’s never seen, when will it all end?
 No really… when will it all end.
 The ending’s a little too neat, but after all this anguish I’ll take it.
 My grade: C